Cerebral Palsy Hemiplegia

 If you have had a child who suffers from cerebral palsy, you might want to contact a Connecticut cerebral palsy attorney to see if you have legitimate grounds for a lawsuit.
 A lawsuit can help you seek compensation for birth injuries that were caused by mistakes before, during or shortly after delivery.

-The Connecticut cerebral palsy lawyers at The Berkowitz Law Firm have the experience and dedication you need.
+The Connecticut hemiplegic cerebral palsy lawyers at Berkowitz and Hanna LLC have the experience and dedication you need.
 We will investigate all possible sources of liability to determine what happened.
-Call 1-866-314-9352 to schedule an evaluation of your case.
+Call to schedule a free evaluation of your case.
+Our offices in Danbury, Bridgeport and Stamford handle cerebral palsy hemiplegia cases from across the state.